 Inbound or Incoming Links – See Backlinks

-Index – The collection of information a search engine has that searchers can query against.
+Index – The collection of information a search engine has which searchers can query against.
 With crawler-based search engines, the index is typically copies of all the Web pages they have found from crawling the Web.
 With human-powered directories, the index contains the summaries of all the websites that have been categorized.

 Internet Marketing – Any of a number of ways to reach internet users, including Search Engine Marketing, Search Engine Optimization, and Banner advertising.
 Direct Online Marketing™ specializes in these internet marketing services.